gakalmar/Notes/11_JS_Basics.md

         let date = Date.now();                                  //Same as above, but there is no Date object created (=faster)

 # SET Object:
-- `Set` is a default object in JS, which is the collection of different unique values
+- `Set` is a default object in JS, which is the collection of different unique values (a simpler type of the Map object - see below)
     - We can declare it like this: const mySet = new Set();
             const mySet = new Set([array])     //we can instantly create a set from an array, to skip duplicates